-The Commonwealth of Independent States (CIS) region is located in Eastern Europe and Asia and was established by former member states of the Soviet Union.
+The former Commonwealth of Independent States (CIS) region is located in Eastern Europe and Asia and was established by former member states of the Soviet Union.
 The region’s market is considered to be an emerging market, and several countries–namely Kazakhstan and the Russian Federation– have recently been recognized as fast-growing consumer healthcare and pharma markets.
 In terms of the value of the OTC and Rx. market, the Russian Federation ranks fifth among the evaluated European countries, after Germany, France, Italy, and the United Kingdom.
 These, amongst other advantages, make the CIS region attractive to growing OTC and pharma companies.
 The drug GMP certificate is one of the most important documents allowing the production of medical products in this region.
 A correct interpretation of pharma and OTC drug GMP requirements is critical to the success of companies, but often presents them with extremely difficult challenges.

 The Eurasian Economic Union (EAEU) is an international organization for regional economic integration with international legal personality and established by the Treaty on the Eurasian Economic Union of May 29, 2014.
 The EAEU ensures the freedom of movement of goods, as well as services, capital, and labor, and the implementation of a coordinated, agreed, or unified policy in the sectors of the economy.